ORNL-QCI/xacc-vqe/vqe/scripts/README.md

 # How to use this script

 To run this script, you need Psi4 and Fermilib (which also gets you ProjectQ).
-For Psi4,
+For Psi4 (note I'm running this build in the mccaskey/xacc-fc25-dev docker image, see xacc/docker/fedora/devel/fc25 for instructions on installing deps),

 ```bash
 $ git clone https://github.com/psi4/psi4